-Late Assignments/ Missed Examinations Policy: Problem Sets will be turned in through the CULearn website where they will receive a time stamp.
-I will post each week's problem set by the end of the week, and it will be due the following Friday by 5 PM.
+Late Assignments/ Missed Examinations Policy: Problem Sets will be turned in through the Desire2Learn website where they will receive a time stamp.
+You will have no less than one week to work on a given problem set, and each will be due on a Friday by 5 PM.
 Following a 5-minute grace period, I will deduct 1 point from each assignment for each day it is late.
 Assignments submitted more than 48 hours after the due date will receive no credit.